University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - b.
 Creates a core genome alignment
     - c.
 Generates a phylogenomic tree

-2. Input the final tree file into Microreact, overlay the metadata file (`Metadata.csv`) onto the tree and annotate the tree as you did during the corresponding practical session. **[7 marks]**.
+2. Input the final tree file into Microreact, overlay the metadata file (`Metadata.csv`) onto the tree and annotate the tree as you did during the corresponding practical session. **[10 marks]**.
     - a.
 Include a screenshot of your final phylogenomic tree
-    - b. dddd
-    - c. ddddd
+    - b.
+Which isolates appear to represent an outbreak? and what ST do they belong to?
+    - c.
+How many human isolates are linked to the outbreak?
+    - d.
+What is the source of the outbreak?
+    - e.
+In what country did the outbreak occur in?

 ## Part C - **[6 marks]**
 Please answer the following questions about the two AMR practicals: